remix-run/react-router/doc/01 Route Configuration/Route.md

 ### `ignoreScrollBehavior`

-When route or its `params` change, router adjusts window scroll position according to [`scrollBehavior`](https://github.com/rackt/react-router/blob/master/docs/api/create.md#scrollbehavior).
-This is generally desirable but you might want to opt out of scrolling adjustment for a specific route or a group of routes.
+When a route or its `params` change, the router adjusts window scroll position according to the [`scrollBehavior`][scrollbehavior].
+This is generally desirable but you might want to opt-out of scrolling adjustment for a specific route or a group of routes.

-If you specify `ignoreScrollBehavior` attribute on a route, changes in `params` or any transitions within its `children` will not adjust scroll position.
+If you specify `ignoreScrollBehavior`, changes in `params` or any transitions within its `children` will not adjust scroll position.
 This can be useful on a search page or in a tabbed interface.

 Note that changes in `query` never adjust scroll position, regardless of the value of this attribute.

 Example
 -------